beastsaber/bsaber/src/collections/posts/custom-songs.md

 1. On BeatSaver, find a song you want to download and click Download Zip and a zip file of the song you want will be saved to your computer

 2. Extract the zip file as a folder.
-It should already be titled with the songs "key" or the unique identifier for the map, and the song name and mapper(s) in parenthesis
+It should already be titled with the map's "key" or the unique identifier for the map, and the song name and mapper(s) in parenthesis

 > 🗒️ NOTE that in the BeatSaver URL, you'll see beatsaver.com/maps/**KEY** - So you can always come back to the map page if you need to

   - You can either extract in place and then cut/paste the folder into your CustomLevels folder

-  - Or you can select the path directly to your Custom Levels  folder and extract directly there.
+  - Or you can select the path directly to your Custom Levels folder and extract it directly there.

 Oculus User folder paths tend to be: `C:\Program Files\Oculus\Software\Software\hyperbolic-magnetism-beat-saber\Beat Saber_Data\CustomLevels`